 Use cord holders to keep longer cords fastened against walls.
 That way, your little one can’t tug on a tangle of computer cords and other electrical wiring.
-That could keep your baby safe from electrical hazards or heavy equipment that falls after a couple of tiny tugs.
+That could save your baby safe from electrical hazards or heavy equipment that falls after a couple of tiny tugs.

 Put outlet covers on all exposed electrical sockets to keep your little one from getting an electric shock.
 Some small outlet covers can be a choking hazard if a baby or toddler pries them out of the wall.
-Look for “childproof” covers that require two hands to remove or cover plates that screw on.
+Look for “childproof” covers requiring two hands to remove or cover plates that screw on.
 For double protection, place large furniture in front of outlets.